 The problem with using only one level of protection with real estate investing is because of the dynamic nature of real estate itself.
 After all, most real estate lawsuits stem from accidents.
 Because you cannot plan for every potential accident, having layers ensures you remain protected no matter what happens.
 From lawsuit prevention, like acquiring insurance, to creating a legal obstacle course, like an Anonymous Trust, to help discourage lawyers from picking up a case – layers help stop a lawsuit before it starts.
 However, should a lawsuit actually occur, establishing boundaries through a traditional or Series LLC can help to minimize any judgments and protect your personal and business assets.

-Have Confidence in Your Asset Protection
+Have Confidence in Your Real Estate Asset Protection Plan

 We want your real estate investments to be successful.
 To do this, you have to look at the bigger picture.
 This includes figuring out the best way to protect your real estate investments, your personal assets, and your name.
 Through years of experience helping our clients avoid lawsuits, our three-layer approach to asset protection has proven itself to be invaluable.
 Best yet, our experts streamline the process to ensure everything flows smoothly.
 We can help you set up an Anonymous Trust and establish your desired LLC structure.
 Alternatively, if you already have an LLC, we can assist you with rolling over your direct ownership to an Anonymous Trust to give you another layer of protection.
 If you would like to learn more about how we can help you keep your real estate assets protected, contact us today.